Gamemackerel/HighThroughput-PCR-Batching/README.md

 # High Throughput PCR Batching
 Ruby Gem which allows optimized batching of as many pcr operations as possible in a set amount of thermocyclers.

+Install gem with `gem "pcr_batching", :git => "git://github.com:Gamemackerel/PCR-Batching.git"`

-To use: first instantiate a PcrBatcher with settings that are appropriate for your lab needs and thermocyclers.
+To use: require pcr_batching, then instantiate a PcrBatcher with settings that are appropriate for your lab needs and thermocyclers.
 At the UW BIOFAB, we use the following settings.

 ```
+	require 'pcr_batching'
 	my_batcher = PcrBatcher.new(
 				cycler_count: 4,
 	            row_count: 8,